gurrenm3/x86_x64-Assembly-VSCode-Template/README.md

 Troubleshooting

    - Environment Variables: Ensure that the MASM directory is correctly added to your environment variables.
-   - Dependencies: Make sure all dependencies are correctly installed and their paths are correctly set.
+   - Dependencies: Make sure all dependencies are correctly installed and their paths are correctly set in `build.ps1`.
-   - Breakpoints: Ensure debug.AllowBreakpointsEverywhere is set to true in your VS Code settings to place breakpoints in the editor.
+   - Breakpoints: Ensure `debug.AllowBreakpointsEverywhere` is set to `true` in your VS Code settings to place breakpoints in the editor.

 By following these steps and using this template, you can efficiently create and manage your x86 assembly projects in Visual Studio Code.